-With the commencement of the 2020 Olympics (happing this year due to the pandemic), we wanted to dedicate this newsletter to athletes and discuss the many ways that Chinese medicine is used to help prevent and heal injuries and enhance athletic performance.
+With the Olympics happening recently, we wanted to dedicate this newsletter to athletes and discuss the many ways that Chinese medicine is used to help prevent and heal injuries and enhance athletic performance.

 All athletes and coaches are involved in an ongoing search for ways to improve performance and gain a competitive edge over their rivals.
 Many are finding that acupuncture can often provide that edge.
 Acupuncture can strengthen body function and restore internal harmony and balance.
 Professional sports teams and top athletes often have an acupuncturist on staff to treat injuries and keep them performing at their peak.
 Here are a few examples: